The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/toledo-oh-5077-monroe-st.md

 ## History

-Toledo on Monroe opened on September 6th, 1993 along with the {{< wiki-link "Toledo, OH (5455 Airport Hwy)" >}} location with the 1-Stage.
+Toledo on Monroe opened on September 6th, 1993 along with the [Toledo, OH (5455 Airport Hwy)] location with the 1-Stage.
 The store would then received the 2005 Remodel in around 2006-2007 which included the removal of the Record Posters, Showroom Walls, &amp; Dim Lighting.
 In around 2010-2011, the store expanded their gameroom, adding even more games.
 The store would then remain this way until they remodeled to 2.0 in around Late August 2021.

 ## Stages